chrisjwaddell/time-logger/README.md

 ![Yesterday graph](./img/yesterday.jpg)

 You can have as many sections as you want.
+Sections such as Yesterday, This Week, Last Week, This Month, Last Month, Last 90 days.
+Each section can have different settings.
 You set the start and end date eg start of the month and end of the month.
 You can set goals for each section.
 ![This week graph](./img/this-week.jpg)